First Term (October to December)

 - Cell and Receptor Pharmacology

-- Tissue and Organism Pharmacology
+- Tissue and Organ Pharmacology

 - Pharmacology of the Nervous System

-During the term students are expected to write four essays and write up the results of practical classes.
-At the end of the first term students take a qualifying computer-based exam; passing this allows them to continue the course.
+During the term students are expected to write essays and write up the results of practical classes.
+At the end of the first term students take a qualifying computer-based exam; passing this allows them to continue on the course.

 Second Term (January to March)